 The Mourning bee(Melecta albifrons) is a fluffy grey/black colour edged with lateral white spots .
 Despite their cute appearance, they are the hairy-footed flower bees’ cuckoo.
 The female lays her eggs in the already made nest and when her larvae hatch they steal the pollen collected by the hairy-footed flower bee for her own babies.
 A quarter of the 20,000 plus bee species on the planet are cuckoos.
 Their appearance means that the host bee is healthy.

-Red mason bees(Osmia bicornis) have been delayed checking out of bee hotels by the cold weather in many parts of the UK.
-But now these gingery, round-bottomed bees, a little smaller (12mm) than a honey bee (14mm), should be mating.
-Afterwards the females will find clean tubes in bee hotels, or holes in masonry, to nest and they will collect bare soil to carry home to divide each tube into 6 or 7 individual birthing chambers where they will lay an egg.
+Red mason bee(Osmia bicornis) males have already checked out of bee hotels, but now the females will be emerging too, so if you have a bee hotel there should be a frenzy of mating activity in the vicinity.
+These gingery, round-bottomed bees, are a little smaller (12mm) than a honey bee (14mm).
+After they are mated the females will find clean tubes in bee hotels, or holes in masonry, to nest and they will collect bare soil to carry home to divide each tube into 6 or 7 individual birthing chambers where they will lay an egg.
 They are also foraging on fruit tree blossom or garden flowers like Alkanet for pollen for their offspring to eat when the eggs hatch into larvae later in the summer.

 Ashy mining bees (Andrena cineraria) are still around, so – if like me – you’ve not see one yet there is still time.
 A smallish black and grey stripped bee (around 10mm), they nest in bare ground, footpaths and tracks.
 Although solitary, they nest next door to each other in dense aggregations, so hundreds can emerge at the same time.
 But don’t worry, solitary bees don’t sting and are short-lived (around 2 months)!